lalitb/opentelemetry-cpp/docs/add-otel-log-to-stdcpp.md

 ## Log APIs

-Here is list of p
+Here is the list of the proposed functions.

 ```cpp